 Export Your Report

-You can export the data from your AdWords Cost per Lead report to a CSV file.
+You can export the data from your Multi-Touch Cost per Lead report to a CSV file.

 - Click the Export CSV button at the top right of the chart to download a CSV file of your attribution report with current filters and attribution model applied.